hww3/finscribe/README.txt

 0. Make sure that the FinBlog directory is within the Fins directory.
-1. Create a mysql database for the blog. mysqladmin -uusername -p create blogDBName
+1. Create a mysql database for the blog.
-2. Populate the new database with the config/schema.mysql script. mysql [connection parameters] blogDBName < config/schema.mysql
+2. Populate the new database with the config/schema.mysql script. mysql [connection parameters] < config/schema.mysql
 3. Edit the default theme contained in theme to your liking.
+4. Edit the installer script classes/install.pike, setting the initial user to your desired values.
-5. Create a configuration file for your blog, by copying config/dev.cfg and editing as necessary, and save it in FinBlog/config.
+5. Create a configuration file for your blog, by copying config/dev.cfg and editing as necessary.
 6. Install the objects in the model:

      [from the Fins directory]